 - C-reactive protein (CRP).
 This is a blood test to help find inflammation or an infection.

 - Blood culture.
 This is a blood test that looks for bacteria or other germs in the blood.

 - Needle aspiration or bone biopsy.
 A small needle is inserted into the affected area to take a tissue biopsy.

 - X-ray.
 This test uses invisible electromagnetic energy beams to make images of tissues, bones, and organs onto film.

 - Radionuclide bone scans.
 Pictures or X-rays are taken of the bone after a dye is injected and absorbed by the bone tissue.
-These are used to find tumors and bone abnormalities.
+These are used to find tumors, infection and bone abnormalities.

 - CT scan.
 This test uses X-rays and a computer to make images (often called slices) of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

 - MRI.
 This test uses large magnets, radiofrequencies, and a computer to make detailed images of organs and structures in the body.

 - Ultrasound.
 This test uses high frequency sound waves and a computer to make images of blood vessels, tissues, and organs.
 Ultrasounds are used to view organs as they work, and to check blood flow through blood vessels.